 The typography you choose says more about your store than you may think, and there are hundreds of fonts for logos that can help you send a message to your audience.

-Experiment with different color palettes to create one that fits your brand, but make sure not to use more than two or three colors.
+For example, blue is calming and linked to intelligence.
+Red is a powerful emotional color that can symbolize love, passion, energy, and lust.
+Consider which color combinations work best for your brand.
+Experiment with different color palettes to create one that fits your brand, but make sure not to use more than 2 (max 3) colors.

-Before you start, make sure that your store logo file is 500 x 500 pixels (if you created your logo with our online logo maker, then you’ll already have an Etsy-sized logo waiting for you).
+Before you start, make sure that your store logo file is 500 x 500 pixels.
+If you created your logo with our online logo maker, then you’ll already have an Etsy-sized logo waiting for you.